veloce-js/velocejs/packages/bodyparser/README.md

 # @velocejs/bodyparser

-This module is for `uWebSocket.js`
+This module is for use with `uWebSocket.js`, not for standard node.js http library.

 ```ts
 import bodyParser from '@velocejs/bodyparser'